gashtaan/stm8-ida/README.md

 STM8 IDA processor module for STMicroelectronics' STM8 series of microcontrollers.
 Known working on IDA 7.2 and known to compile with Visual C++ 2019 and the IDA 7.2 SDK.

+## Known issues
+1. Autocomments spam the output window with a warning:

+    ```
+    Exception in IDP Hook function: SWIG director type mismatch in output value of type 'int' in method 'ev_get_autocmt'
+    TypeError: SWIG director type mismatch in output value of type 'int' in method 'ev_get_autocmt'
+    ```
+    I don't know how to fix this.

+2. No stack variable tracing :(

 ## Visual Studio Building Instructions

 1. Place this repo in a folder in idasdk/module/